TheDiscordian/ipfs-sync/README.md

 Getting started is simple.
 The only required field is `dirs`, so if we wanted to sync a folder, we'd simply run:

 ```
-ipfs-sync -dirs '[{"Key":"ExampleKey", "Dir":"/home/user/Documents/ExampleFolder/"}]'
+ipfs-sync -dirs '[{"ID":"ExampleID", "Dir":"/home/user/Documents/ExampleFolder/"}]'
 2021/02/12 18:03:38 ipfs-sync starting up...
-2021/02/12 18:03:38 ExampleKey not found, generating...
+2021/02/12 18:03:38 ExampleID not found, generating...
 2021/02/12 18:03:38 Adding file to /ipfs-sync/ExampleFolder/index.html ...
 2021/02/12 18:04:40 ExampleKey loaded: k51qzi5uqu5dlpvinw1zhxzo4880ge5hg9tp3ao4ye3aujdru9rap2h7izk5lm
 ```

-This command will first check if there's a key named `ExampleKey` in `ipfs-sync`'s namespace, if not, it'll generate and return one.
+This command will first check if there's a key named `ExampleID` in `ipfs-sync`'s namespace, if not, it'll generate and return one.
 In this example, it synced a simple website to `k51qzi5uqu5dlpvinw1zhxzo4880ge5hg9tp3ao4ye3aujdru9rap2h7izk5lm`.
 As you add/remove/change files in the directory now, they'll be visible live at that address.